 We maintain a \$900.0 million revolving credit facility, which we refer to as our bank debt or our bank credit facility.
 The bank credit facility is secured by substantially all of our assets and matures on October 25, 2012.
 Availability under the bank credit facility is subject to a borrowing base set by the lenders semi-annually with an option to set more often in certain circumstances.
 The borrowing base is dependent on a number of factors, primarily the lenders' assessment of future cash flows.
 Redeterminations of the borrowing base require approval of 75% of the lenders; increases require unanimous approval.

-At February 20, 2008, the bank credit facility had a \$1.5 billion borrowing base resulting in credit availability of \$300.5 million on February 20, 2008.
+At February 20, 2008, the bank credit facility had a \$1.5 billion borrowing base and a \$900.0 million facility amount.
+Credit availability is equal to the lesser of the facility amount or the borrowing base resulting in credit availability of \$300.5 million on February 20, 2008.
 The facility amount can be increased to the borrowing base with twenty days notice.

 Our bank debt and our subordinated notes impose limitations on the payment of dividends and other restricted payments (as defined under the debt agreements for our bank debt and our subordinated notes).
 Under the bank credit facility, common and preferred dividends are permitted.
 The terms of each of our subordinated notes limit restricted payments (including dividends) to the greater of \$20.0 million or a formula based on earnings and equity issuances since the original issuances of the notes.
 The 7.5% senior subordinated notes due in 2016 and 2017 also allow for any cash proceeds received within twelve months from the sale of oil and gas properties purchased in an acquisition using stock as consideration to be added to the restricted payment basket.
-At December 31, 2007, approximately \$922.4 million was available under the restricted payment baskets for each of the 7.375% senior subordinated notes, 6.375% senior subordinated notes and the \$7.5% senior subordinated notes due in 2017.
-There was \$1.0 billion available under the restricted payment basket for the 7.5% senior subordinated notes for a restricted payment basket of \$20.0 million plus 66-2/3% of net cash proceeds from common stock issuances and 50% of net income.
+At December 31, 2007, approximately \$922.4 million was available under the restricted payment baskets for each of the 7.375% senior subordinated notes, 6.375% senior subordinated notes due in 2017.
+There was \$1.0 billion available under the restricted payment basket for the 7.5% senior subordinated notes due 2016.
+The bank credit facility provides for a restricted payment basket of \$20.0 million plus 66-2/3% of net cash proceeds from common stock issuances and 50% of net income.
 Approximately \$735.2 million was available under the bank credit facility restricted payment basket as of December 31, 2007.
 The debt agreements contain customary covenants relating to debt incurrence, working capital, dividends and financial ratios.
 We were in compliance with all covenants at December 31, 2007.